haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 * **high quality model**: i-RMSD < 1Å or l-RMSD<1Å and Fnat > 0.5

 As these metrics are for protein-protein complexes and glycans are typically smaller, it is best to use stricter metrics to assess the quality of the models.
-In the case of information-driven protein-glycan docking, the Fnat term is less relevant, as most contacts will typically be satistified.
+In the case of information-driven protein-glycan docking, the Fnat term is less relevant, as most contacts will typically be satisfied.

 For protein-glycan modelling we recently proposed a different, stricter metric based on the interface ligand RMSD (ilRMSD) [ADD REFERENCE TO BIORXIV PREPRINT]: